Skip to main content Skip to secondary navigation

 When adding a new workgroup group role mapping, logged-in users may need to log out and back in again to receive the new role.

-In addition to the editing roles mentioned above, sites on the Stanford Sites Intranet platform can have custom roles that can be used to control access to individual pages on your intranet.
-The roles are created by Stanford Web Services when your site is created, or the role can be created later.
-These roles can be assigned to individual users, or you can use the same role mapping technique listed above with a workgroup.
-If you have a Stanford Sites intranet and need assistance with creating roles, let us know.
+In addition to the editing roles mentioned above, sites on the Stanford Sites Intranet platform can have custom roles used to control access to individual pages on the intranet.
+The roles are added by Stanford Web Services when your site is built or can be created later.
+These roles can be assigned to individual users, or you can use the same role-mapping technique listed above with a workgroup.